 Proving the elements of your claim and proving the damages incurred can be complicated.
 Many of the possible legal pitfalls can only be avoided by an adept attorney, so you should not go to court alone.
 An experienced trial lawyer can determine the merits of your claim and vigorously pursue your case.Contact a Civil Litigation Lawyer in Pensacola or Surrounding Communities

 Your consultation with Attorney Ryan M. Cardoso is free.
-Call 850-466-2073 or request an appointment online today.
+Call (850) 466-2073 or request an appointment online today.
 Ryan M. Cardoso has successfully represented people and small businesses in Milton, West Pensacola, Navarre, Cantonment, Brent, Ferry Pass, Bellview, Century, Gulf Breeze, Jay, Beach, Niceville, Crestview, and Fort Walton, as well as other areas of Escambia, Santa Rosa, and Okaloosa Counties.
-He is also available to people who need a criminal defense attorney to help them fight charges related to assault, drug crimes, theft, and other offenses.
+He is available to people who need an attorney for a case arising from a car accident, a motorcycle accident, or another type of tort, or for a breach of contract case.